Medical Incidents – Joe Crawford

 As a temporary solution, short term, I hold a piece of thick cloth as a cushion between my back teeth, on the right side.
 For now, that's protecting all my teeth, since they can't make direct contact with each other.

-Unfortunately, for obvious reasons, electroconvulsive therapy is extremely dangerous.
+Unfortunately, for obvious reasons, electro-convulsive therapy is extremely dangerous.
 It is essentially a last resort treatment that isn't used until all other options have been exhausted.
-It can also be very helpful for People with serious depression, but in my case, it actually directly treated the pain itself (Which is why my doctor recommended it.)
+It is usually used for depression.
+In my case, my doctor recommended it since he said it actually would actually directly treated the pain itself which it did.

-Because of this incident, and the other serious side effects of ECT, along with the fact that we found other medications to help, bend that eventually I was able to stop doing ECT altogether.
-ECT was, for a time, a miraculous treatment for me, But it is quite dangerous, and has severe long term side effects that I still struggle with.
-I do recommend it, but only in situations of absolute desperation.
+ECT was, for a time, a miraculous treatment for me, even though it was dangerous, and had severe long term side effects (which I still struggle with).
+I do recommend ECT for pain, but only in situations of absolute desperation.